RyanDam/worker-as-service-docs/docs/section/get-start.rst

 - You need to run ``wkr-serving-make`` instead of ``wkr-serving-start`` to generate production script.
 - After you run that command. `run_script.sh` will be generated to the current directory.

+.. note:: You only need to run this script once, after that, use the generated ``run_script.sh`` to control your service.

 1. To start service:

 .. code-block:: bash